-Happy Tuesday Everyone!
 I’ve got a super quick, super easy cleaning tip for you today.
 Have you ever opened your fridge to the smell of garlic, or worse, something rotting?
-For whatever reason, those smells seem to invade all the other food in your fridge and, in turn, affects the taste.
+For whatever reason, these smells seem to invade all the other food in your fridge and, in turn, affects the taste.
 For example, have you ever had a glass of lemonade that tasted “off” because it was “flavored” by other foods in the fridge?
 Not so good.
 Here’s an idea to try: Refrigerator Deodorizer.

 - Baking Soda– Wonderful for absorbing odors

 - Essential Oil- Be careful on which type of essential oil you chose.
 While I love the smell of lavender, I don’t really want my fridge to smell like a lavender field.
-I would recommend a citrus oil, like lemon or orange.
-(Wondering which brand of essential oil you should use?
-Check out this post… And no, I’m not selling anything 🙂 )
+I would recommend a citrus oil, like lemon or orange… Not sure where to buy essential oils?
+Check out this post.

-Place it in the back of your fridge, and you’re done.
+Place it in the back of your fridge with the lid removed, and you’re done.
 How easy was that?

 Love it?
 Pin it!